 The separation agreements were separately negotiated, therefore, resulting in different amounts for each employee.
-The agreements and the amounts were authorized by former Superintendent Dr. Cartwright.
 These payments were described as consideration for their waiver of potential harm claims and characterized as a business decision with the purpose of protecting the District.
-Otherwise stated, the separation payments were deemed as risk mitigation for the District.

 SDA's work required communicating with the Offices of the Florida Attorney General, Florida Auditor General, District personnel from the Office of the Chief Auditor, Departments of Human Resources and Equity ("HR"), Payroll ("PR") and Risk Management ("Risk" or "RM").
 We reviewed a recent report issued by the Auditor General's office regarding severance pay at Polk State College Report No 2022-050.
 Finding #1 in the report, addressed severance pay and the limitation prescribed by Section 215.425(4) of the Florida Statutes.
-SDA spoke with Greg Centers, Deputy Auditor General to discuss the report and how to locate others with similar findings to use as a point of reference.
+SDA spoke with Greg Centers, Deputy Auditor General to discuss the report and how to locate others with like findings to use as a point of reference.
 We did not communicate with any of the former employees.